/

 How It Works

-2. The desktop starts screen capture using Electron’s desktopCapturer API.
+2. Screen capture starts using Electron's desktopCapturer API

-3. A WebRTC session is created and a 6-digit code is generated.
+3. A WebRTC session and 6-digit code are generated

-4. The secondary device enters the code and joins the session.
+4. Secondary device enters the code in browser

 Demo